Terraced Terrain Generator (TTG)

 Usage

-There are two different ways to use TTG: via the TerrainGeneratorController component and via the API.
-Both methods share the same parameter list, explained below:
+There are two different ways to use TTG: via controller components or via the API.
+Both methods share the same parameter list, explained below.

 • Fragmentation depth: how many times the basic shape will be fragmented to form the terrain.
 The larger the value, the greater the level of detail will be (more triangles and vertices) and the longer the generation process takes.